Translation Theories – Eugene Nida and Dynamic Equivalence

 And only when the translator could state the original features, he can achieve “dynamic equivalence”, which stressed the importance of transferring meaning, not grammatical form.

-In a word, “quality of a translation in which the message of the original text has been so transported into the receptor language that the response of the receptor is essentially like that of the original receptors.”
+In a word, the “quality of a translation in which the message of the original text has been so transported into the receptor language that the response of the receptor is essentially like that of the original receptors.”

-Formal equivalence:
+Formal Equivalence

 Formal equivalence focuses on the need to pay attention to the form and content contained in the message.
-The so-called formal equivalence means that the message in the target language should be in accordance with the different parts in the original language.
+The so-called formal equivalence means that the message in the target language should be in accordance with the different parts of the original language.

-Implementation Patterns:
+Implementation Patterns

 This definition includes three basic terms: